 Profile: Canadian National Railway Co (CNI)

 The intermodal commodity group includes rail and trucking services, and consists of the domestic and international segments.
 The domestic segment transports consumer products and manufactured goods, serving both retail and wholesale channels, within domestic Canada, domestic United States, Mexico and transborder.
 The international segment handles import and export container traffic, serving the ports of Vancouver, Prince Rupert, Montreal, Halifax, New Orleans and Mobile.
-The automotive commodity group moves both finished vehicles and parts throughout North America, providing rail access to certain vehicle assembly plants in Canada, and Michigan and Mississippi in the United States.
+The automotive commodity group moves both domestic finished vehicles and parts across North America, providing rail access to certain vehicle assembly plants in Canada, and Michigan and Mississippi in the United States.
 The Company also serves vehicle distribution facilities in Canada and the United States, as well as parts production facilities in Michigan and Ontario.
-The Company serves shippers of import vehicles via the ports of Halifax and Vancouver, and through interchange with other railroads.
+The Company serves shippers of import finished vehicles via the ports of Halifax and Vancouver, and through interchange with other railroads.
 The Company also offers various non-rail services that support its rail business, including vessels and docks, warehousing and distribution, automotive logistic services, freight forwarding and transportation management.

 Canadian National Railway Co

 935 de la Gauchetiere St W

 MONTREAL QC H3B 2M9